Regenerative

-We combine various farming methods that work with the ecosystem to restore biodiversity and soil health:
+We try to work with the agro-ecosystem to restore biodiversity and soil health by combining various methods:

 Agroecology

-Applying ecological principles to farming.
-Building healthy soils for resilient and productive farming systems.
+Applying ecological principles to build resilient and productive farming systems.

 Agroforestry

-Mixing complementary trees and crops and producing a wide range of food and fiber while protecting the environment.
+Mixing trees and crops for a wider range of foods and fibres.

 Permaculture

-Designing biodiverse, tree-based farming systems that rely more on nature’s own processes and functions.
+Designing tree-based systems that rely more on nature’s own processes and functions.

 Organic methods

-Growing food without synthetic chemicals that otherwise can harm ecosystems and human health.
+Without using synthetic chemicals that otherwise can harm ecosystem and human health.

 Exotic or native species?